 The Code of Conduct for the International Red Cross and Red Crescent Movement and Non-Governmental Organizations (NGOs) in Disaster Relief, a number of Movement policies, and external commitments such as the Core Humanitarian Standard for quality and accountability, reinforce this duty.
 They call on the Movement to put vulnerable people and communities at the centre of humanitarian action and advocacy.
-This means respecting local culture, preferences and diversity and promoting people's right to be informed about, participate in and share their input on the decisions that affect them.
+This means working in ways that respect local culture, preferences and diversity and promote people's right to be informed about, participate in and share their input on the decisions that affect them.
 It also means ensuring that programmes and operations generate results and outcomes that are meaningful for them.

-Community engagement refers to the way we relate to the people we aim to serve.
-It is critical to meeting our accountability commitments.
-Regularly engaging with people and communities and incorporating their feedback and input into all programme phases is key to ensuring that our action is effective and accountable.
+Community engagement - the way we relate to the people we aim to serve - is critical to meeting our accountability commitments.
+Regularly engaging with people and communities and incorporating their feedback and input into the assessment, formulation, design, implementation, management and monitoring phases of programmes and operations is key to ensuring that our action is effective and accountable.